TRS-omix/software/README.md

 * Using TRS-omix

 ## General info
-This repository contains code and TRS-omix software to search microsatellite elements – trinucleotide repeat sequences (`TRS`) in files of `FASTA type`.
+This repository contains code and TRS-omix software to search trinucleotide repeat sequences (`TRS`) in files of `FASTA type`.
 This code accompanies the paper: Marta Majchrzak, Sebastian Sakowski, Jacek Waldmajer, and Pawel Parniewski: *New genetic markers differentiating IPEC and ExPEC patotypes.
 A new approach to genome-wide analysis using a new bioinformatics tool*.
 2023.

 ## Basic terminology

 * `TRS` means a sequence of three nucleotides, e.g. CCG.
-* `TRS motif` means a sequence of nucleotides, in which there occurs triple repetition (directly one after another) of the same TRS, e.g. CCGCCGCCG.
+* `TRS motif` means a nucleotide sequence in which three TRS sequences of the same type are repeated in tandem, e.g. CCGCCGCCG.
 * `Class of TRS motifs` means TRS motif occurring in one line in the file `trs.txt`, each of which is preceded by the sign „#”, e.g.: #CCGCCGCCG#CGCCGCCGC#GCCGCCGCC.
 * `Number of class of TRS motifs` means a natural number (greater than 0), which corresponds to the number of line in the file `trs.txt`.
-* `Flanking sequence` means a sequence of nucleotides, in which there occurs at least triple repetition (directly one after another) of the same TRS.
+* `Flanking sequence` means a sequence of nucleotides, in which there occurs at least triple repetition (repeated in tandem) of the same TRS.
-* `Extracted sequence` means a sequence of nucleotides (`SEQ`) which is found between two flanking sequences, one that consists of at least one nucleotide and is not a flanking sequence, e.g. TGCTGGC…CATTTCT.
+* `Extracted sequence` means a sequence of nucleotides (`SEQ`) which is found between two flanking sequences, that consists of at least one nucleotide and is not a flanking sequence, e.g. TGCTGGC…CATTTCT.
 * `Left flanking sequence` (`LSF`) means a flanking sequence which is found seen from the site 5’ of an extracted sequence, e.g.  CCGCCGCCG.
 * `Right flanking sequence` (`RSF`) means a flanking sequence which is found seen from the site 3’ of an extracted sequence, e.g. GTGGTGGTG.